andreas-kupries/aktive/doc/ref/sink_writer.md

 Returns nothing, while triggering full pixel calculation for the input.

+This operator is __strict__ in its single input.
+The computed pixels are not materialized.
+They are ignored, immediately discarded.

 ---
 ### <a name='format_as_pgm_byte_2chan'></a> aktive format as pgm byte 2chan